deathlesz/habit-tracker/docs/building-and-running.md

   Follow the same steps as in the [Windows section](#windows).

 - **Manual:**
-  1. Enable USB debugging on your Android device and connect it to your PC.
+  1. Enable USB debugging on your Android device and connect it to your PC;
   1. Verify it is detected:
      ```sh
      adb devices